chriswessels/meteor-tupperware/README.md

 ## Comparison with meteord

-1. meteor-tupperware produces smaller images (base of 170MB vs 220MB) than meteord.
+1. meteor-tupperware produces smaller images than meteord.

 1. meteor-tupperware supports configuring additional build flags (like --mobile-settings or --server). meteord is not this flexible.